Welcome to DAI

 DAI positions itself as a left-leaning program with a feminist, intersectional, anti-capitalist and decolonial orientation.
-This is of course easy said, but much harder to practice; DAI came into existence as an integral part of the Dutch/European cultural and educational fabric.
+This is of course easy said, but much harder to practice; DAI came into existence as (and continues to be) an integral part of the Dutch/European cultural and educational fabric.

-Without the unflagging, queering spirit of many of our students, tutors and partners, without their critical awareness, their endurance and their willingness to educate the educational institution they inhabit, DAI would not be able to embrace the intellectual and material transgressions that are needed to first understand, and then break with the limiting, exclusive, oppresive and violent patriarchical, hetereo-normative and eurocentric tendencies in the dominant cultural and economic ideologies that nearly all of us humans, have been born into, regardless of where we come from in terms of class, gender, geography, race, age, or religion.
+Without the unflagging, queering spirit of many of our students, tutors and partners, without their critical awareness, their endurance and their willingness to educate the educational institution they inhabit, DAI would not be able to embrace the intellectual and material transgressions that are needed to first understand, and then break with the tyranny of "the market" and the limiting, exclusive, oppresive and violent patriarchical, hetereo-normative and eurocentric tendencies in the dominant cultural and economic ideologies that nearly all of us humans, have been born into, regardless of where we come from in terms of class, gender, geography, race, age, or religion.

 Positions (in no particular order) that DAI, as an institution is committed to "curate", to care for:

 *our strong focus on content driven research and meaningful production.